 Throughout the survey waves, the participant sample indicates medium positive effects in 'knowledge' levels (from median levels of 6.4 in the first survey wave to median levels of 7.2 in the third survey wave).
-This positive change from the first to third survey wave occurs also in some subgroups, namely in males (profound change from median of 6.5 to 7.8); in participants who went abroad for the project (medium shift from median of 6.4 to 7.2); in participants with higher secondary diploma (medium change from median of 6.4 to 7.3); in participants with university degrees (profound development from median 6.8 to 7.8); those participants who took no specific civil education courses (medium change from median of 5.9 to 6.8); those participants who speak 2 foreign languages (medium shift from median 6.4 to 7.2); those participants who obtained relevant civil-related knowledge during the projects they participated in (medium effect from median 6.5 to 7.3); and those participants with middle levels of project ownership (medium change from median 6.4 to 7.2).
-In case of control group sample, no such effects between survey waves show in the analysis results.
-Over time, namely between the moment before project participation of the participants, and a year after the project participation, the 'civil and participation knowledge' levels in the participants increased; in comparison, no such shift occurred in control group sample.
+This positive change from the first to third survey wave occurs also in some subgroups, namely in males (profound change from median of 6.5 to 7.8); in participants who went abroad for the project (medium shift from median of 6.4 to 7.2); in participants with higher secondary diploma (medium change from median of 6.4 to 7.3); in participants with university degrees (profound development from median 6.8 to 7.8); those participants who took no specific courses in the field of social, political or educational science (medium change from median of 5.9 to 6.8); those participants who speak two foreign languages (medium shift from median 6.4 to 7.2); those participants who obtained relevant citizenship-related knowledge during the projects they participated in (medium effect from median 6.5 to 7.3); and those participants with middle levels of project ownership (medium change from median 6.4 to 7.2).
+In case of the control group sample, no such effects between survey waves show in the analysis results.
+Over time, namely between the moment before project participation of the participants, and a year after the project participation, the 'participation and citizenship knowledge' levels in the participants increased; in comparison, no such shift occurred in control group sample.

-In case of the project leader sample, a small increase is observed between survey waves 1 and 4 (median levels of 7.7 and 7.9), as well as in several subgroups, namely in males (small increase from median of 7.6 to $7.6^{72}$ ); in project leaders under 30 years of age (profound increase from median of 7.0 to 8.0); and in those project leaders who speak three or more foreign languages (medium shift from median of 7.6 to 8.4).
-All in all, the area of 'civil and participation knowledge' exhibits an increase in project leaders generally and in various subgroups between the moment before participating in the project and the last survey two to three years later.
+In case of the project leader sample, a small increase is observed between survey waves 1 and 4 (median levels of 7.7 and 7.9), as well as in several subgroups, namely in males (small increase from median of 7.6 to 7.689); in project leaders under 30 years of age (profound increase from median of 7.0 to 8.0); and in those project leaders who speak three or more foreign languages (medium shift from median of 7.6 to 8.4).
+All in all, the area of 'participation and citizenship knowledge' exhibits an increase in project leaders generally and in various subgroups between the moment before participating in the project and the last survey two to three years later.